pygamelib/figlet-to-pygamelib/README.md

 If you set your font to be monospace, the script will enforce the same width for all the glyph.
 At the moment, it uses the Figlet widest glyph as a reference.

-### Space width
+### Spacing

 Unfortunately, some default settings from the Figlet fonts don't work so well with the `pygamelib`.
-This is the case for the space.
+This is the case for the SPACE glyph.
 Some times, it just look too small or too big.
 Therefor, the --space-width is here to help.
 When, you think that the spaces look weird you can fix them to a more suitable size.

+If the font looks too cramped or is not to your liking, you can use --horizontal-spacing or --vertical-spacing to add padding around a glyph.
+It is advised to leave the preview on when tweaking these parameters.

 ### Examples